tipollae/co-code.net/README.md

 * Room commands for host.
 * Accounts and guest accounts.
 * Multiple servers: Depending on how big co-code.net becomes, having a multi-server system will definetely be considered for both faster connection in differing regions and scalability.

+# Learning Documentation

+Middle ware:
+While refactoring co-code.net from a monolithic architecture into a modular one, I finally understood how Socket.IO middleware (io.use()) and next() are intended to be used.

+Previously, almost every Socket.IO event performed its own lookup against the server's token database.
+Although functional, this meant a malicious or modified client could simply ignore a server request to provide a token and attempt to emit protected events anyway.
+The server would still have to process those events before rejecting them, creating unnecessary work and increasing the attack surface.

+By moving authentication into io.use(), every new socket connection is validated before the connection is established.
+Once the middleware calls next(), I know that socket.data.token contains a valid, verified token for the lifetime of that connection.
+As a result, individual event handlers no longer need to repeatedly perform the same authentication checks, making the codebase both cleaner and more secure.

+This was one of those concepts that only really clicked once I refactored the project.
+Seeing the system split into smaller modules made it much easier to identify duplicated logic and recognize where middleware provided the right level of abstraction.